Localisation and jurisdiction: what Australian players should look out for

 - Curacao is a common license, suitable for most international sites.

-- Malta (MGA) - strict standards, a high level of trust.
+- Malta (MGA) - strict standards, high level of trust.

-- The Isle of Man, Gibraltar are prestigious but less common.
+- Isle of Man, Gibraltar - prestigious, but less common.

 - Australia (AGC, NT) - regulate exclusively local operators (mainly sports betting).

-💡If the casino does not specify its license or operates without it, this is a danger signal.
+💡If the casino does not indicate its license or operates without it, this is a danger signal.

 Localisation for Australians: What matters

-A localized casino is not just an English-language site.
-These are:
+A localized casino is not just a site in English.
+That is:

-- AUD (Australian dollar) support - convenient for top-ups and eliminates conversion fees;
+- AUD (AUD) support - convenient for replenishment and excludes conversion fees;

 - Available payment methods - POLi, PayID, bank transfers to AU;